tgr-9/symfony-skeleton-project/README.md

 ## Apply a limiter to a route

-Then a apply it to the necessary routes:
+Then apply it to the necessary routes:

 ```php
     #[RateLimiter('anonymous')]